Kyagara/crescent/README.md

 ## Commands:

 With `start` you can launch an application by passing the file path to your executable, optionally give it a custom name with `-n` (defaults to the file name), you can pass an `interpreter` with `-i`, for example, if you have a python project you can pass `-i python3`.
 Arguments can be added using `-a`.
-Profiles can be passed with `-p <name/path>`.
+Profiles can be passed with `-p <name/path>`, arguments will overwrite profile options.

 > If you provide a `java` interpreter it will add a `-jar` argument automatically.